timeamolnar/tamaslang.github.io/_posts/2015-03-02-bdd-restapi-development.md

 ### The case
 Bob was sitting desperately in front of a bunch of failing JUnit tests intended to verify the part of the application he just refactored.<br/>
-The one who wrote them - to be honest it could have been any of us at a certain stage of our life - had the idea that JUnit is somewhat different from production Java code: there is no need for code conventions, clean code, comments or whatever that could make the maintainer's life easier.<br/>
+The one who wrote them - to be honest it could have been any of us at a certain stage of our life - had the idea that JUnit is somewhat different from production Java: there is no need for code conventions, clean code, comments or whatever that could make the maintainer's life easier.<br/>

 Well, Bob spending the past twenty minutes of his life reverse engineering the code, silently looked around,